KTJO 4×4 Hood Lift Support Kit For Toyota Tacoma – Review

 How To Install Gas Hood Strut On 3rd Gen Tacoma

-To install the top bracket, start by loosening the front hood bolt with a 12mm wrench.
-I have ditch lights on my truck, so I already had a bracket in place.
-However, the KJTO 4×4 bracket installed over the bracket with no issues.
+To install the top bracket, loosen the front hood bolt with a 12mm wrench.
+My truck has ditch lights, so I already had a bracket in place.
+However, the KJTO 4×4 bracket was installed over it with no issues.

 Note: The original 10mm bolt that came with the kit was not long enough due to my ditch light bracket.
 That’s an easy fix!
-A slightly longer bolt and using a black washer from the expansion bolt did the trick.
-If you don’t have ditch light brackets, the supplied bolt should work just fine.
+A slightly longer bolt and a black washer from the expansion bolt did the trick.
+The supplied bolt should work fine if you don’t have ditch light brackets.

 Step 4.
 Secure The New Bracket & Install Strut